 Assess Partner Suitability

-For each new application, Principal Investigators should ensure that proposed research partners and collaborators meet the College’s expected moral and ethical standards even if there is a prior working relationship with the organisation or individual.
+For each new proposal, Principal Investigators should ensure that proposed research partners and collaborators meet the College’s expected ethical standards of conduct and behaviour even if there is a prior working relationship with the organisation or individual.

 Prepare Supporting Documents

-a) Data Management Plans
+Data Management Plans

-College policy requires a Data Management Plan (DMP) to accompany every grant application regardless of funder requirements, although most now require a DMP as part of the application.
+College policy requires a Data Management Plan (DMP) to accompany every grant application regardless of funder requirements, although many funders now require a DMP as part of the application.
 The Principal Investigator is responsible for ensuring the DMP is appropriate for the research proposed and that data collected complies with the General Data Protection Regulation (GDPR).